Smudged Fingerprints: A Systematic Evaluation of the Robustness of AI Image Fingerprints: Results

 We benchmark the original attribution accuracy (clean, non-adversarial) of all evaluated MFD methods, with results summarized in Table~\ref{tab:fingerprint_method_properties} under the ``Accuracy'' column.
 A few approaches, such as~\cite{Corvi23,McCloskey18}, were originally designed for binary deepfake detection (e.g., real vs.\ AI-generated images) rather than multi-class attribution.
 As a result, they offer limited utility for attribution tasks, despite the strong detection performance originally reported in the deepfake setting.

-To examine the trade-off between attribution accuracy and adversarial robustness for MFD methods, we plot this relationship for both removal and forgery attacks in Figure~\ref{fig:tradeoff_utility_vs_asr_wbest_vs_b1} under white-box and black-box scenarios respectively.
-Broadly, we observe that the utility–robustness tension is pronounced for both removal and forgery attacks: methods with higher attribution accuracy tend to suffer higher ASR, indicating weaker robustness.
+To examine the trade-off between attribution accuracy and adversarial robustness for MFD methods, we plot in Figure~\ref{fig:tradeoff_utility_vs_asr_wbest_vs_b1} this relationship for both removal and forgery attacks under white- and black-box scenarios.
+Broadly, we observe a utility--robustness tension for both removal and forgery attacks: methods with higher attribution accuracy tend to suffer higher ASR, indicating weaker robustness.
 Most high-utility methods (accuracy $>0.7$) exhibit significantly higher vulnerability than low-utility ones.

-For example, neural network–based methods such as Wang20 achieve the highest attribution accuracy; yet, it is also among the most fragile methods to both removal and forgery, particularly under white-box attacks.
+For example, neural network–based methods such as Wang20 achieve the highest attribution accuracy but are also among the most vulnerable to both removal and forgery, particularly under white-box attacks.
 Nonetheless, there are notable exceptions: for instance, Marra19a and Song24-RGB under black-box attacks, and Song24-Freq under white-box attacks.
-These methods pair moderate attribution accuracy with substantially stronger robustness, making them stand out as more balanced candidates among the evaluated approaches.
+These methods pair moderate attribution accuracy with substantially stronger robustness, making them stand out as the most balanced candidates among all the evaluated approaches.

 Overall, these findings highlight a fundamental trade-off: methods with high attribution accuracy often lack robustness, whereas more robust methods typically sacrifice accuracy.
-Promising directions for future work include: (i) improving residual- and manifold-based approaches such as Marra19a and Song24 to boost accuracy; (ii) strengthening CNN-based methods like Wang20 against adversarial perturbations; and (iii) exploring hybrid or ensemble designs that combine the robustness of residual/manifold methods with the strong attribution accuracy of CNN-based approaches.
+The results indicate a few directions for future work, including: (i) improving residual- and manifold-based approaches such as Marra19a and Song24 to boost accuracy; (ii) strengthening CNN-based methods like Wang20 against adversarial perturbations; and (iii) exploring hybrid or ensemble designs that combine the robustness of residual/manifold methods with the strong attribution accuracy of CNN-based approaches.